James David Zellerbach

 James David Zellerbach (January 17, 1892 – August 3, 1963) was an American businessman and ambassador.

 Biography

-James David Zellerbach was born on January 17, 1892.
-He was raised in San Francisco, California.
+Zellerbach was born in San Francisco, California on January 17, 1892.
+He married Hannah Fuld on June 29, 1916, and they had two children.

-Zellerbach served as chairman of the board of the Crown Zellerbach Corporation.
+He served as chairman of the board of the Crown Zellerbach Corporation.
 In 1957, Zellerbach was sworn in as United States Ambassador to Italy; he held the post until 1960.
 He was a member on the board of Wells Fargo Bank Council on Foreign Relations.
+He was President of the San Francisco Jewish Welfare Fund and vice-chairman of the National Conference of Christians and Jews.

 He died on August 3, 1963, of a brain tumor, during surgery at Mount Zion Hospital in San Francisco.
 Zellerbach is buried at Home of Peace Cemetery in Colma, California.